wmay/euc-safety/_guides/helmets.md

 their face, but that doesn't work every time and it's not worth gambling your face on.

-# On-road vs off-road
+# Street vs off-road

 The face shields on street helmets keep bugs/dirt/tree pollen/dust/rain out of your face better than glasses or goggles can.
 At higher speeds even rain becomes surprisingly painful, so this is a big plus.

 But the convenience comes with potential downsides, as the face shields also keep out wind and road noise.
-Generally, street helmets are hotter and quieter than off-road helmets, and people sometimes claim that street helmets have poorer peripheral vision.
+Generally, street helmets are less ventilated and quieter than off-road helmets, and off-road helmets can offer greater peripheral vision.

-**Hotter:** Due to the face shield blocking airflow, street helmets get hotter than off-road helmets.
+**Ventilation:** Due to the face shield blocking airflow, street helmets have less ventilation than off-road helmets.
 Off-road helmets are also explicitly designed to provide more airflow for riders that may be exerting themselves while riding slowly through tricky terrain.

-**Quieter:** Street helmets are typically designed to be quieter, which is good at high speeds and around cars, but may be a nuisance at lower speeds and around relatively quiet bicycles and pedestrians.
+**Noise:** Street helmets are typically designed to be quieter, which is good at high speeds and around cars, but may be a nuisance at lower speeds and around relatively quiet bicycles and pedestrians.

-**Poorer peripheral vision?:** Off-road helmets are made to fit goggles, and as a result they have larger eye openings that allow the wearer to see more than in traditional street helmets (at least when not wearing goggles).
-However, bicycle and motorcycle helmet standards all require a 210° field of vision, so that, regardless of goggles, peripheral vision isn't significantly obstructed in certified helmets.
-I've found that, instead, the most significant difference is in *vertical*, not peripheral, vision.
-The eye openings in off-road helmets allow you to see farther down, which can be useful for seeing the road near ahead or displays on the wheel.
+**Peripheral vision:** Off-road helmets are made to fit goggles, and as a result they have larger eye openings that allow the wearer to see more than in traditional street helmets, at least when not wearing goggles.
+Off-road helmets also offer extra *vertical* (downward) vision, which can be useful for seeing the road near ahead or displays on the wheel.
+However, bicycle and motorcycle helmet standards all require a 210° horizontal field of view, so that, regardless of goggles, peripheral vision in certified helmets isn't obstructed enough to cause a safety issue.
+In my opinion, the extra view is a comfort feature rather than a safety issue.

-Dual-sport motorcycle helmets are a hybrid of both styles, with the larger eye openings to allow goggles as well as a face shield for the street.
-I think this is the most sensible style of motorcycle helmet for most riders.
+Dual-sport (aka adventure) helmets are a hybrid of both styles, with the larger eye openings to allow goggles as well as a face shield for the street.
+I think this is a sensible style of motorcycle helmet for most riders.

 # How much impact protection?

-The US Consumer Product Safety Commission (CPSC) suggests that bicycle helmets can be appropriate for motorized scooters moving slower than 20mph (see footnote 4 of [their helmet guide](https://www.cpsc.gov/safety-education/safety-guides/sports-fitness-and-recreation-bicycles/which-helmet-which-activity)).
+The US Consumer Product Safety Commission (CPSC) suggests that bicycle helmets can be appropriate for motorized scooters with speeds below 20mph (see footnote 4 of [their helmet guide](https://www.cpsc.gov/safety-education/safety-guides/sports-fitness-and-recreation-bicycles/which-helmet-which-activity)).
 There are many full face bicycle helmets, like the Demon Podium and the O'Neal